Campus Improvement Plan

 Strategy 1: Conduct frequent budget meetings with Administrative Assistant to review and manage money.

-Staff Responsible for Monitoring: Principal and Admin Assistant
+Staff Responsible for Monitoring: Admin Assistant and Principal

 Title I: